 Lasell Student Works to Mobilize Change in FDA Blood Drive Rules

-Lasell sophomore Jay Frazone's summer has been a lesson in grassroots activism.
+Lasell sophomore Jay Franzone's summer has been a lesson in grassroots activism.

-Frazone has volunteered his time to publicize and support a National Gay Blood Drive in more than 60 cities across the nation on July 11.
-Frazone serves as the Director of Social Media and Political Outreach for the grassroots group that organized the drive.
+Franzone has volunteered his time to publicize and support a National Gay Blood Drive in more than 60 cities across the nation on July 11.
+Franzone serves as the Director of Social Media and Political Outreach for the grassroots group that organized the drive.

 Since 1983, the US Food and Drug Administration (FDA) has banned gay and bisexual men from donating blood.
 The ban was implemented during the height of the AIDS crisis in the United States.